 The following pun may sound cheep but I think that (especially with respect to this puzzle) LOGIC IS IN THE EYE OF THE LOGICIAN.

 18 July 2018

-As always my imagination proves to be good.
-So good that the Universe has copied it (I'm kidding you, it is the other way round).
+My imagination proved to be so good that the Universe has copied it (just kidding).
 Yesterday I saw a book by the famous Oliver Sacks called The Island of the Colorblind.
 It is not a fiction book, there are such islands on Earth.